The Right Safety Equipment to Have on Site

-As per the OHS Act you need to have the set of 3 posters (OHS Act, Employment Equity Act and Basic Conditions of Employment Act) displayed in your workplace where employees have access to them.
-We supply the sets and can also supply aluminium snapper frames to round the picture off and protect the posters.
-We recommend displaying them in an area where there is a lot of traffic like the canteen area for example.
+As per the OHS Act companies or organisations need to have a set of 3 posters namely the OHS Act, Employment Equity Act and Basic Conditions of Employment Act poster, which must be displayed in your workplace where employees have visible access to them.
+We supply the A1 sets of three and can also supply aluminium snapper frames to mount on the walls and protect the posters.
+We recommend displaying them in an area where there is a lot of traffic e.g a canteen.

 Loud & Clear Device

-- Location of all firefighting equipment and alarms
+- Locations of firefighting and first aid equipment and alarms

 Site Safety Signs